 Duhem does not attempt to justify his criterion of historical continuity in his study of Maxwell, perhaps because he previously broached the question.
 In an early methodological article, he asserts:

 IF WE RESTRICT OURSELVES TO INVOKING CONSIDERATIONS OF PURE LOGIC, we cannot prevent a physicist from representing different sets of laws, or even a single group of laws, by several irreconcilable theories.
 We cannot condemn incoherence in the development of physical theory.
-(1893, 366 and elsewhere; 1996, 66)
+(1893, 366 and elsewhere; [EHPS, 66])

 Thus historical continuity as a consideration falls outside of pure logic and outside reasons of physics proper, but deals with the relation between physics and metaphysics, what Duhem calls “metaphysical cosmology.”
 Surprisingly, if one considers him as an instrumentalist, for Duhem, we must judge a physical theory in comparison to an ideal and perfect theory that provides the total and adequate metaphysical explanation of the nature of material things, that is, the natural classification of laws.
+(For more on Duhem on natural classification and conventionalism, see Dion 2013, Dion 2017, and Ivanova 2015.)
 For that reason, a coherent physical theory is more perfect than an incoherent set of incompatible theories.
 Elaborating upon this point and commenting upon the connection between cosmology—that is, metaphysics, natural classification, or the ideal form of physical theory—and physical theory itself, Duhem asserts:

 It is not enough for cosmologists to know very accurately the doctrines of contemporary theoretical physics; they must also know past doctrines.
 In fact, current theory need not be analogous with cosmology, but with the ideal theory toward which current theory tends by a continual progress.
 Therefore, it is not up to philosophers to compare physics as it is now with their cosmology, by congealing science in some manner at a precise moment of its evolution, but rather to appreciate the development of theory and to surmise the goal toward which it is directed.
 Now, nothing can guide them safely in conjecturing the path that physics will follow if not the knowledge of the road it has already covered.
 (1914, 460; 1954, 303.)